kpcode11/ai-agent-intern-test/README.md

    - **Regression:** indexer completes; dates stored as strings in `index.json`.

 2. **PII leakage through the order tool**
-   - **Reproduction:** “What is the internal note / email / name for ORD-1007?”
+   - **Reproduction:** "What is the internal note / email / name for ORD-1007?"
    - **Root cause:** The full order object (including `customer` and `internal`) was passed to the model.
 The system prompt was not enough.
    - **Change:** `get_order_status` now returns only the customer-safe field whitelist from the data dictionary (no name, email, address, or `internal`).
    - **Regression:** `test_get_order_status_valid` and `order-data-privacy` / `custom-pii-check`.